* What information do we collect about you?

 Office staff, Directors, section and team captains, match organisers and professional staff are all classified as Data Processors (DP).

 Keeping Data Secure – All data must be kept secure.
-With regards to Intelligent Golf, only the office staff and PR manager can have full webmaster access.
+With regards to the clubs database, only the office staff and PR manager can have full webmaster access.
 This will be reviewed on an annual basis.
 All physical records must be kept under lock and key, with keys kept in the office key safe and only accessible to office staff.
 All computer screens must be locked when unattended and no personal data must be left lying around unattended.
 Personnel files are always to be locked and access is controlled by the DC.

 Safe Storage of Data